 Many diseases, including ALS, some aggressive cancers, muscular dystrophy, Parkinson’s and many viral diseases, lack effective treatments, despite significant effort and investment.

-Chemist Matthew D. Disney, Ph.D., had a different idea of how to attack these “undruggable” diseases.
-His progress has been swift and exciting, so much so that researchers around the world are now emulating his work and methods.
+Chemist Matthew D. Disney, Ph.D., had a different idea of how to attack so-called “undruggable” diseases.
+His progress has been swift and exciting, so much so that researchers around the world have adopted the approach he invented.

-Disney pursued this idea at a time when the prevailing thought among scientists worldwide was that RNA was not druggable, because of its constantly changing shape, and because it’s there briefly to do its job, and then gone.
-It’s recycled into other things.
-His proposal was repeatedly turned down for grants, because reviewers said it would be impossible and a waste of money.
+Disney pursued this idea at a time when the prevailing thought among scientists worldwide was that RNA was not druggable, because of its constantly changing shape, and because it exists briefly to do its job, and is then recycled into other things.
+His ideas were repeatedly turned down for grants at first, because reviewers said it would be impossible and a waste of money.
 But Disney kept trying.

 After more than a decade, Disney’s group has changed minds.

-These studies have already provided multiple lead, prototype medicines for incurable genetic diseases, including forms of muscular dystrophy, including myotonic dystrophy type 1, known as adult-onset muscular dystrophy, plus the inherited form of ALS/frontotemporal dementia, and difficult-to-treat cancers such as triple-negative breast cancer.
+These studies have already provided multiple lead, prototype medicines for incurable genetic diseases, including forms of muscular dystrophy such as myotonic dystrophy type 1, known as adult-onset muscular dystrophy, plus the inherited form of ALS/frontotemporal dementia, and difficult-to-treat cancers such as triple-negative, metastatic breast cancer.
 Other targets include Parkinson’s, Alzheimer’s and heart failure.

 Because of Disney’s early work, almost every drug company and many smaller biotechnology companies are now pursuing RNA as a viable drug target.